AJ-Tan/3.-Frontend-Mentor---Social-Links-Profile/README.md

 ### What I learned

-Anyone can code or replicate the design of this challenge, but not everyone will make it in such a way that it will be easy to read and organized.

 For this challenge, I focused on 2 things.

 1. Improve naming conventions of classes of my HTML Tags.